IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

    Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp.xcodeproj
    ```
 1. Run the **UID2SDKDevelopmentApp** app scheme.
+1. When you've started the app, make sure the **Client Side** checkbox is checked.
+1. Enter an email or phone number.

 </TabItem>
 </Tabs>

-(**GWH__SW_from_meeting: step 3 is the checkbox, then enter email or phone number. then that's the procedure.?**)

-When you've started the app, ensure the **Client Side** checkbox is checked, then enter an email or phone number.
-The sample app makes the following UID2 SDK API call that sends a request to the UID2 service to generate an identity and resulting token for the email/phone input:
+Behind the scenes, the sample app makes the following UID2 SDK API call.
+This call sends a request to the UID2 service to generate an identity and resulting UID2 token for the email/phone input: (**GWH__SW I need to understand the exact difference between an identity and the token.
+And, should identity be capitalized?
+Not sure why. "sends a request to the UID2 service to return an identity including UID2 token" maybe?**)

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>